| Membership | Price (+HST) |

 For 5 to 6 year old campers

 Includes canoeing.
+Use your deer ears and hawk eyes to explore the woods and wetlands that make up an amazing ecosystem.
 Get face-to-face with worms, insects, spiders, and all kinds of crawly things.
-Use your deer ears and hawk eyes to explore the woods and wetlands that make up an amazing ecosystem.
-Touch animal pelts and meet one of our helpful turtle teachers.
-Find out how (and where) the creatures of our forests and fields live.
+Find out how and where the creatures of our forests and fields live.
 Join us for nature walks, canoe trips, and fun and games as we spend the week learning from and connecting to our natural world.
+Includes canoeing.

 Nature Centre – 16 Old Guelph Road, Hamilton

-Valley Wonders; For 6 year olds - RBG Centre
+Adventurous Nature; For 5 to 7 year olds - RBG Centre

 Hendrie Valley, Grindstone Creek and our rich forests and fields provide a fantastic place to learn about the world of the creatures that call our backyard home.
 Discover the living things found under our feet, in the trees, under rocks, and in the garden!
-Spot birds with binoculars and get close to some incredible animal neighbours.
+Spot birds, and bugs, and snakes, and lots more as we get close to our incredible animal neighbours.
 Come out as we explore the lives of our furry and feathered friends and learn about how we can help them thrive.

 RBG Centre – 680 Plains Road, Burlington